adelagon/test-automation-assignment/README.md

   npm install
   ```

 * Run the Mock API server.
-The bundled mock server should be available in hhttp://localhost:3000
+The bundled mock server should be accessible on http://localhost:3000

   ```bash
   npm start